MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/hpc/Stop-HpcJob.md

 ## PARAMETERS

 ### -Force
-Stops the job immediately, without using the grace period for task cancelation and without running the node release task, if the job contains one.
+Stops the job immediately, without using the grace period for task cancellation and without running the node release task, if the job contains one.

 This parameter was introduced in HPC Pack 2008 R2.
 It is not supported in previous versions.